 Summer Festivals and Events in Greece

+You can bet that during the best time to travel to Greece there will be loads of festivals.
 Though there are a lot of Christian festivals going on in Greece, it’s in summer that you might be able to catch the Hellenic Festival.
 This is a musical, dance, and drama extravaganza, with local and international performers taking the stage at crumbling, historic venues.

 Navy Week celebrates Greece’s rich maritime tradition.
 Experience historical re-enactments and late-night parties in June.
-In the island of Hydra, the celebrations end with a light show and the burning of a boat.
+On the island of Hydra, the celebrations end with a light show and the burning of a boat.
 It gets pretty lively.

 The day of the Panagia (August 15) is the second biggest day, only after Easter, in Greece.
 Particularly notable in the island of Tinos, where people literally crawl up steps to see the holy icon in the church, it’s observed across the country.